TristanJLegg/ExplorationAgent/README.md

 # ExplorationAgent

-ExplorationAgent is a reinforcement learning research platform focused on **maximising discovery in large, complex 3D environments**.
+ExplorationAgent is a reinforcement learning research platform focused on maximising discovery in large, complex 3D environments.
-The project investigates different sequence modelling approaches for exploration — from classic recurrent networks (GRUs) to **transformer-based architectures inspired by GPT**.
+The project investigates different sequence modelling approaches for exploration — from classic recurrent networks (GRUs) to transformer-based architectures inspired by GPT.
 The goal is to enable agents to not only act, but also build memory, plan, and push deeper into unknown spaces using intrinsic curiosity signals.

-This work formed part of my Master’s thesis: *“Maximising Exploration and Discovery in Unknown Large Intricate 3D Worlds”*.
+This work formed part of my Master’s thesis: “Maximising Exploration and Discovery in Unknown Large Intricate 3D Worlds”.
 Key contributions include:

 - **Multiple Architectures:** Implementations of GRU, feed-forward, and transformer-based agents for exploration.